Generalized maximum likelihood estimation of the mean of parameters of mixtures, with applications to sampling: Real Data Example.

 \section{Real Data Example.}

-A rough description of the `Social-Survey', conducted yearly by the Israeli census bureau, is the following.
-We randomly sample a $1/1000$ fraction of the age 20 or older individuals in the registry, then verify their home address and interview them in person.
+Our example is based on data from the Social-Survey conducted yearly by Israel Census Bureau (ICB).
+A random sample representing a $1/1000$ fraction of the age 20 or older individuals in the registry is drawn.
+The home addresses of those in the sampled are verified and they are interviewed in person.

-We study here the `social survey' data, accumulated for Tel-Aviv, in the surveys collected during 2015--2017.
+We study here the data accumulated for Tel-Aviv, in the surveys collected during 2015--2017.
 The total sample size in those three years is 1256.
 There are 156 `statistical-areas' in Tel-Aviv, very roughly of equal size, about 3000 individuals in each.
+This means that around three individuals are sample from each statistical area.
 Statistical-areas are considered homogeneous in many respects, and we take them as our strata.

-Let $K_i$ be the sample size in stratum $i$, $i=1,...156$, then our data satisfy $K_i>0$, $i=1,...,156$. ( Admittedly, we neglected a few small statistical-areas that actually had zero sample sizes ).
+Let $K_i$ be the sample size in stratum $i$, $i=1,...156$, then our data satisfy $K_i>0$, $i=1,...,156$.
+(Admittedly, we neglected a few small statistical-areas that actually had zero sample sizes).
 In our analysis, $p_i$ is the proportion of individuals in stratum $i$ that own their living place (or, it is owned by a member of their household).
 The goal is to estimate $n^{-1} \sum p_i$, roughly the proportion of individuals that own their living-place.

 The naive estimator is applicable since $K_i>0$, $i=1,...,156$.
 The estimated proportion obtained by the naive estimator is: